Jeffrey-Ede/One-Shot/README.md

 # Noteable Files

 In the wavefunctions directory, subdirectories numbered 1,2,3, ..., snapshot neural networks as they were developed.
 After ~20 initial experiments, architecture was kept almost uncharged for the GAN and direct prediction.
+Networks featured in the paper include

 **19**: n=1, multiple materials
 **39**: n=3, multiple materials